Indonesia

 Smallholder bargaining power in large-scale land deals: a relational perspectiveBackgroundOpen access copy available |

-Fungi and Insects Compensate for Lost Vertebrate Seed Predation in an Experimentally Defaunated Tropical ForestBackgroundDefaunation, primarily caused by overhunting, is known to disrupt critical plant-animal interactions such as seed dispersal and seed predation.
-This can have cascading effects on plant regeneration, species composition, and even carbon storage.
-While previous studies have focused on the negative consequences of losing vertebrate seed dispersers and predators, it remains unclear whether other organisms, such as fungi and insects, can compensate for these losses.
-This study explores whether the decline of large vertebrate seed predators in a tropical rainforest is offset by increased seed predation from non-vertebrate sources, specifically insects and fungi.
+Fungi and Insects Compensate for Lost Vertebrate Seed Predation in an Experimentally Defaunated Tropical ForestBackgroundDefaunation disrupts key plant-animal interactions such as seed dispersal and seed predation, triggering cascading effects on plant regeneration, species composition, and carbon storage.
+While past studies emphasize the negative consequences of losing vertebrate seed dispersers and predators, it remains unclear whether other organisms like fungi and insects can compensate for these losses.
+This study investigates whether non-vertebrate predators offset the decline of large vertebrate seed predators in a tropical rainforest.
 Open access copy available |

 Why environmental impact assessments often failBackgroundEnvironmental Impact Assessments (EIAs) aim to mitigate the environmental costs of development, particularly in biodiversity-rich developing nations.
 While governments and corporations claim EIAs as safeguards against environmental harm from roads, dams, mines, and housing, many are ineffective or even worthless.
 Weak assessments fail to prevent projects that destroy habitats and endanger species.
 Key shortcomings include insufficient funding, narrow focus on immediate project areas, conflicts of interest among consultants, and poor governance that grants developers undue influence over policy decisions.
 Open access copy available |